For Food Truck Applicants

 Additional Location Notes

-- If your truck would like to host programming, such as live music, children's entertainment, or other activities, please contact Economic Development staff for information about how to obtain a Special Event permit or other one-time licenses.
+- If your truck would like to host programming, such as live music, children's entertainment, or other activities, please contact economic development staff for information about how to obtain a Special Event permit or other one-time licenses as these activities are not covered by the permits and licenses for food truck vending.

 Parking & Enforcement

-In the event that a location space is occupied during the hours of a food truck shift by any automobile other than the scheduled truck, please contact the Cambridge Police Department, which will dispatch a unit to ticket and tow the vehicle.
+In the event that a location space is occupied during the hours of an approved food truck or trailer shift by any automobile other than the scheduled truck or trailer, please contact the Cambridge Police Department, which will dispatch a unit to ticket and tow the vehicle.

 Non-emergency line: 617/349-3300